Jee34025/Dashboard-market-online-sales-in-India-/README.md

 ## Project Overview

-- Prepare dataset from Kaggle
+- Source dataset from Kaggle
-- Cleansing and transform data with Python, Pandas
+- Clean and transform data using Python and Pandas
-- Export to parquet file
+- Export cleaned data to a Parquet file
 - Upload dataset to Google BigQuery
-- Use SQL change data type of date for integer to date
+- Convert order_date from integer to date format using SQL
-- Connect to Looker Studio for create dashboard
+- Connect to Looker Studio to build interactive dashboards

 ---

 ## How to Use

- 1. Download the code in notebook file or download raw data in data file
+ 1. Download the notebook or raw dataset
-        - If you use python code, Create Colab secret and config Kaggle API for download dataset
+        - if using the notebook, configure Kaggle API and set up Colab secret to download dataset
-        - You can get Kaggle API on your Kaggle Profile.
+        - You can obtain your Kaggle API key from your Kaggle profile.

- 2. Upload parquet file to Google BigQuery by UI
+ 2. Upload parquet file to Google BigQuery via BigQuery UI
-        - Change column order date data type integer to date, Use below SQL command.
+        - After upload, use the following SQL to convert the order_date column from integer to date formate

             ```
             CREATE TABLE `your_project.data_set.table` AS